 - Workers – Workers must report defective PPE to their employer at the first sign that the device is not working properly.

 - Employers – Employers must replace defective PPE.
-Workers should not be allowed to use defective safety gear.
+Workers should not use defective safety gear.
 Employers may contact the manufacturer about any warranty on defective gear.

-- Manufacturers – PPE must be manufactured within safety and health guidelines.
-Products that are deemed defective should be subject to a safety alert or recall.
+- Manufacturers – Manufacturers must make PPE within safety and health guidelines.
+Products that are defective should be subject to a safety alert or recall.

 Defective PPE is dangerous to workers for many reasons.
-Not only does defective PPE not protect workers from hazards, but faulty gear itself can certainly become dangerous if it is broken or does not function as intended.
+Not only does defective PPE not protect workers from hazards, but faulty gear itself can certainly become dangerous if it is broken or does not function properly.

 Defective Personal Protective Equipment and Silicosis

 PPE is crucial for workers who may be exposed to silica dust because long-term or concentrated exposure to silica dust has been linked to development of silicosis, which is an incurable lung disease.